IQSS/dataverse/doc/Sphinx/source/User/find-use-data.rst

 prompted to accept Terms of Use for a study or file, check the *I Accept* box and then click the Continue button to view or download the file.

-**User Comments**

-If the User Comment feature is enabled within a dataverse, users are able to add comments about a study within that dataverse.

-When you view a study, click the User Comments tab to view all comments associated with the study.
-Comments can be monitored and abuse reported to the Network admin, who has permission to remove any comments deemed inappropriate.
-Note that the dataverse admin does not have permission to remove comments, to prevent bias.

-If you choose, you also can add your own comments to a study from the User Comments tab.
-See :ref:`Comment on Studies or Data <edit-study-comments-settings>` for detailed information.

-Note: To add a comment to a study, you must register and create an account in the dataverse that owns the study about which you choose to comment.
-This helps to prevent abuse and SPAM issues.

 **Versions**